SamuelMR98/resume/resume.md

 * [Microsoft Teams Help Request Bot](https://github.com/byuoitav/teams-help-request): Developed a Microsoft Teams bot that connects with the internal AV API and generates a message to alert the AV support team when assistance is required with an AV system around campus.

-* [AV Monitoring System](https://github.com/byuoitav/smee): Developed a Monitoring System web app that displays data on the different AV systems around campus and the state of the other AV devices connected to it.
+* [AV Monitoring System](https://github.com/byuoitav/smee): Developed a Monitoring System web app that displays data on the different AV systems around campus and the state of the other AV devices connected.

 * [AT-UHD-SW-52ED Microservice](https://github.com/byuoitav/atlona/tree/main/AT-UHD-SW-52ED): Developed a microservice for the AT-UHD-SW-52ED Video Switcher that allows users to change inputs and adjust volume using network protocols.